gnovakov/BakingApp/README.md

 # BakingApp
-An Android App with Baking Recipes, still under construction.
+A Java Android App with Baking Recipes.